Bah humbug alert

 First, holiday greetings are a marketing tactic.
 Why else are you sending one?
 Aren’t you trying to “get in front of” your target audience with a heartwarming message.
-Or “one last time before the end of the year?
-So why are you sending a marketing email with no value that adds to your customer’s already overflowing inbox?
+Or “one last time” before the new year?
+So why are you sending a marketing email with no valuable information that clutters up your customer’s inbox?
 Any other time of the year, would you send a marketing email without a call to action?
 Probably not.

 What value does that holiday greeting add?
 I would guess none – which is a wasted opportunity.

-The holiday greeting is a perfect time to show your company value!
+The holiday greeting is a perfect time to show your company value.
+Here’s how:

 - Include a link to your most viewed blog post or most viewed resource on your website.

 - Encourage a view of your latest how-to video.